izqalan/Buku-555/README.md

 Keeping track of your money lent.

 ## Description
 The program is written in C# and XAML.
+Buku 555 is a cross-platform mobile application bulit on top of Xamarin framework (not iOS ready yet).

-Buku 555 is a cross-platform mobile application bulit on top of Xamarin framework. (not iOS ready yet) This is a personal project to gain me better understanding of cross-platform mobile development with Xamarin.
+*This is a personal project to gain me better understanding of cross-platform mobile development with Xamarin.*

 ## Authors
 [@izqalan](https://twitter.com/izqalan)